DevelopIntelligenceBoulder/itc-women-returning-react-exercises/day-3/04-react-bootstrap/README.md

 In this exercise, you will add the React Bootstrap component library to their applications and learn to leverage pre-styled components.

+NOTE: There are multiple ways of leveraging Bootstrap component styles in your React application.
+The `react-bootstrap` package is one convenient way to get started.

 ## Instructions

-- In your React app's root directory, install the bootstrap and react-bootstrap dependecies using `npm i bootstrap react-bootstrap`.
+- In your React app's root directory, install the bootstrap and react-bootstrap dependencies using `npm i bootstrap react-bootstrap`.

 - To verify this step was successful, check your `package.json` file.
 Both packages should now be listed inside of `dependencies`.